 At the end of the workshop, Penelope encouraged us all to give ourselves Reiki for ninety consecutive days and in those next three months, to give ten full Reiki treatments to others.
 This, she assured, would immerse us in Reiki and allow us to continue to come to know and understand this energy.

 After this first class, my Master returned to Albany.
 Before she left, she suggested I sponsor “Reiki Shares” for the new Reiki practitioners.
 She explained that through these Shares, we could all continue to enjoy receiving and giving Reiki with each other.
 It is a time to share Reiki experiences, bring up questions, and sharpen or refresh our Reiki practice.

 Reiki Shares are an opportunity to experience, build, and maintain a Reiki community.
 Shares are a convergence of individuals, each with their own expression of Reiki…and their own understanding of it.
 Shares are a way to honor ourselves and our Reiki practice.

-Monthly Reiki Shares offered at my studio are free to my students at all levels.
+Monthly Reiki Level I Shares offered at my studio are open to my students at all levels and are free of charge.
 And I invite Level II students to attend free Reiki II Shares every other month, as well.